Skip to main content

 UPS Large Package Surcharge

-Many shippers open their weekly UPS invoices to find a few surprises in the form of a UPS large package surcharge.
-Therefore we are going to examine this surcharge in more detail.
+Many shippers open their weekly UPS invoices to find a few surprises, including a UPS large package surcharge.
+Therefore, we will examine this surcharge in more detail.
 What is a large package surcharge?
 What is the cost?
-How can we negate the charge to lower your business shipping fees?
+How can we fight the charge to lower your business’s shipping fees?

 Estimated reading time: 4 minutes